geowarin/blog-src/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

 ```

 The problem is that `localhost:1313`, where my blog runs locally, cannot send json requests to `https:localhost`
-or whichever host ackee is running on, if they differ in name/port, etc.
+or whichever host Ackee is running on, if they differ in name/port, etc.

 This is a browser built-in protection know as *CORS*.